 Subtitles and Transcript

-1:48 Sir, you want to empty your pockets.
-Please, sir?
+1:47 Sir, do you want to empty your pockets, please, sir?
 (Laughter)

 1:52 So the question was, can it actually find marijuana in students' lockers?
 And the answer is, if you open enough of them, yes.
 (Laughter) (Applause)

 2:01 But in science, we have to keep track of the misses, not just the hits.
 And that's probably the key lesson to my short talk here: This is how psychics work, astrologers, tarot card readers and so on.
 People remember the hits and forget the misses.
 In science, we keep the whole database, and look to see if the number of hits somehow stands out from the total number you'd expect by chance.

 2:21 We had two opaque boxes: one with government-approved THC marijuana, and one with nothing.
 And it got it 50 percent of the time -- (Laughter) which is exactly what you'd expect with a coin-flip model.
 So that's just a fun little example here of the sorts of things we do.

 2:37 "Skeptic" is the quarterly publication.
 Each one has a particular theme.
 This one is on the future of intelligence.
 Are people getting smarter or dumber?
 I have an opinion of this myself because of the business I'm in, but in fact, people, it turns out, are getting smarter.
 Three IQ points per 10 years, going up.
 Sort of an interesting thing.

 2:54 With science, don't think of skepticism as a thing, or science as a thing.
 Are science and religion compatible?
 It's like, are science and plumbing compatible?
 They're just two different things.
 Science is not a thing.
 It's a verb.
 It's a way of thinking about things.
 It's a way of looking for natural explanations for all phenomena.